 The 2021 Golf GTI is, by any standard, a remarkable performance machine.
 It does not go overboard with power like most others performance cars today – a positive point as far as being loyal to the original recipe is concerned – but it does not want for power, either.
 With a 2.0-litre four-cylinder turbocharged petrol engine that churns out 245 PS and 370 Nm, the car sprints from 0 to 62 mph in just over six seconds; not lightning quick, but certainly quick enough to be plenty of fun.
 As for the top speed, it is irrelevant even to those who track this car, but it can reach its 155 mph limit without breaking a sweat.

 What makes the Golf GTI more fun that its more powerful rivals, though, is how that power is put to use in combination with a lightning fast 7-speed DSG transmission, a trick differential, and a chassis sorted out by some of the best engineers in the business.
 Again, one cannot doubt the efficacy of these systems working in tandem.
 But bear in mind, the original GTI had none of these fancy tech, and yet it was a hoot and half to throw around, even on the trip to the supermarket.
 This is where the new GTI loses the spirit of its ancestor.
 We’re talking about the electromechanically adjustable running systems such as the XDS electronic differential, the new locking differential and optional adaptive dampers.
 While they are no doubt great inventions, they don’t necessarily contribute to the car’s fun factor.
 A simpler set up with a well-tuned regular suspension would have resulted in more play in the chassis, would have kept the weight down, and would have overall made the GTI closer in terms of driving feel to that brilliant first effort.
+But if you’d like to do some adjustment on it, then consider professional VW Auto services.

 Then again, the new Golf GTI has to have those unnecessary and unnecessarily complicated features if it wants to remain competitive in today’s market.
 And for what it’s worth, the car hides its tech in terms of raw driving dynamics a lot better than most other rivals.
 We just wish VW would offer a striped-down version with all the tech and luxury features taken away for the purists – a sort of Golf GTI RS, if you will…